josephsgithub/pyfun/teachers/README.md

 machines, or a remote virtual host such as [Digital Ocean](http://digitalocean.com).

+The `lib/.lib` and `bin/.bin` directories contain libraries and executables used by the lessons that the students need not understand but can explore.
+Be sure to add these to the PATH as used by students.
+The easiest way is to have them all using the same central, multiuser Linux server with shell access and then add them to the system PATH.
+The dotted, hidden directories are so that beginning students will not see them with the `ls` or even the `ls -l` commands and be distracted.
+Eventually, in more advanced classes the other version can be used.

 ## Other

 Fundamentals is just that, fundamentals.
 Python comprehensions are